Everyday people visit your store and leave because they could’t find what they wanted.

 Your checkout process needs to be simple, logical and distraction free.
 Don’t complicate it.
 Macy’s cart page hits many of the main points.
 The cart shows product details with images, pricing, tax and links back to individual product pages.

 The first page in your checkout process is your cart page.
-You never want to send a user past this page.
-This page reaffirms what they have purchased in detail.
+This page reaffirms what they have intent to purchase in detail.
 This helps them build confidence and trust in your store.
+A well designed cart age will help you reduce cart abandonment.

 - Confirm everything.
 Product, size, color, quantity, availability, ship date, estimated delivery.